octospacc/sitoctt/en/miscellanea/Open-Source-sitoctt.md

 This is the branch now set as default, which hosts the main site files, since it was migrated to the Hugo static site generator:

-* Page and post sources (mostly in Markdown format)
+* Sources of pages and posts (mostly in Markdown format)
 * Page layout sources, so HTML templates with Go syntax and CSS style sheets
 * Other basic page elements, such as client-side scripts and small icons
 * Very custom script for each phase of the site compilation process: obtaining dependencies, compiling pages, synchronizing external data, etc...